martinhyj/QtWidgets/README.md

-#QtWidgets Study
+# QtWidgets Study

-*Viewer1: It is a picture viewer that can dispaly some pictures.
+* Viewer-1: It is a picture viewer that can dispaly some pictures.